NVIDIA-Omniverse/iot-samples/README.md

 The sample geometry transformation application can be found in `source\transform_geometry`.
 It will perform the following:
 - Initialize the stage
     - Open a connection to Nucleus.
-    - Open or Create the USD stage `omniverse://<nucleus server>/Projects/IoT/Samples/HeadlessApp/Dancing_Cubes.usd`.
+    - Open or Create the USD stage `omniverse://<nucleus server>/users/<user name>/iot-samples/Dancing_Cubes.usd`.
-    - Add a `.live` layer to the stage if it does not already exist.
+    - Create or join a Live Collaboration Session named `iot_session`.
     - Create a `prim` in the `.live` layer at path `/World`.
     - Create a `Cube` at path `/World/cube`.
         - Add a `Rotation`.